Rice allergy

 Rice allergy is a type of food allergy.
-People allergic to rice react to various rice proteins after they eat rice or breathe the steam from cooking rice.
-Although some reactions might lead to severe health problems, doctors can diagnose rice allergy with many methods and help allergic people to avoid reactions.
+People allergic to rice react to various rice proteins after consuming rice or inhaling the steam from cooking rice.
+Although some reactions might lead to severe health problems, doctors can diagnose rice allergy with many methods, and help allergic people to avoid reactions.

 Symptoms and signs

-Some rice proteins are regarded as the causes of allergy in people.
-People allergic to rice might experience sneezing, runny nose, itching, asthma, stomachache, hives, sores in the mouth, or eczema after they eat rice.
+Rice proteins are regarded as the causes of allergy in people.
+People allergic to rice might experience sneezing, runny nose, itching, asthma, stomachache, hives, sores in the mouth, or eczema after eating rice.
 Besides eating rice, people with a rice allergy can have reactions breathing rice steam from cooked rice.
-In severe cases, death may result.
+In severe cases death may result.

 Diagnosis

-People suspected of having a rice allergy can try diet avoidance on their own.
-First, they have to avoid rice for a couple of weeks.
-If they don’t have symptoms in the avoidance period but have those when exposed to rice, they are most likely allergic to rice.
+People who suspect they might have a rice allergy can try diet avoidance on their own.
+They avoid rice for two weeks; if they don’t have symptoms during the avoidance period, but have symptoms when exposed to rice, they are most likely allergic to rice.

 Specific rice IgE, a kind of antibody in human blood, will rise significantly when people are allergic to rice.
 A blood test shows the level of the antibody.

 Skin prick test, the most efficient diagnosis, shows the reactions in a short period.
-After being pricked in their skin with some rice mixture, allergic people will get itching and swelling in about 30 minutes.
+After being pricked in their skin with some rice mixture, allergic people will experience itching and swelling within 30 minutes.

 Treatment

-Some symptoms might weaken if people get allergy shots.
-After getting several treatments for a long time, some allergic people will not have reactions afterwards.
+Symptoms might weaken if people receive allergy injection treatments.
+After receiving several treatments over a year, some formerly allergic people will have no reactions after eating rice.

-Some reactions have been eased by replacing original rice with genetically modified rice.
-This is regarded as a new choice for rice allergic people.
+A new choice for rice allergic people is switching to genetically modified rice which has helped ease some allergic reactions.

-Reactions might lessen by staying away from rice long-term.
+Reactions might lessen after staying away from rice long-term.